Concordium/concordium-wallet-proxy/README.md

   - in `v1` version if `type = transferWithScheduleAndMemo` then an additional field `memo` is present.
 It is a hex-encoded byte array.
 - The following field is present if the transaction is a register data transaction:
   - `registeredData`: hex encoding of the data that was registered
-- The following fields are present if the transaction is a plt transfer or plt transfer with memo:
-  - `from`: The sender address.
-  - `to`: The receiver address.
-  - `amount`: amount of the transfer.
-  - `?memo`: optional memo field.
-- The following fields are present if the transaction is a plt mint:
-  - `target`: The address the tokens are minted to.
-  - `amount`: amount of tokens minted.
-- The following fields are present if the transaction is a plt burn:
-  - `target`: The address the tokens are burned from.
-  - `amount`: amount of tokens burned.

 For the purposes of the above, a simple transfer is a transaction of type `"transfer"` which transfers funds from one account to another.
 A transactions of type `"transfer"` is not considered a simple transfer if the destination is a smart contract instance.